stimpy77/FastKoala/README.md

 #### If you are a NuGet package author

+The `AppConfigBaseFileFullPath` MSBuild property in the .csproj/.vbproj file is available for NuGet authors to modify the Web.config if Fast Koala's "Enable Build-Time transfomations" has been applied.

-Fast Koala uses these .csproj / .vbproj project properties to build the path to Web.Base.config:
+Fast Koala uses these MSBuild project (.csproj/.vbproj file) properties to build the path to Web.Base.config:

     <!-- if not true, Web.config itself is the base config -->
-    <InlineTransformations>True</InlineTransformations>
+    <InlineAppCfgTransforms>True</InlineAppCfgTransforms>

     <!-- Web.config vs App.config -->
     <AppCfgType>Web</AppCfgType>